Abdullah-TU/Statistics_Python/README.md

 # Statistics

-#### This repository will focus on statistical mathematics and concepts, solved using Python.
+#### In this repository, my focus will be on statistical mathematics and concepts, which will be solved using Python.